The History of the Churchville Schoolhouse

-The Churchville Schoolhouse, built circa 1850 and listed in the National Register of Historic Places, is one of the oldest structures in DuPage County as well as one of the few remaining one-room schoolhouses in the state of Illinois standing on its original site--making it both historically significant and a community treasure of Chicago’s western suburbs.
+The Churchville One-Room Schoolhouse was built circa 1850 and is listed in the National Register of Historic Places.
+It is one of the oldest structures in DuPage County as well as one of the few remaining one-room schoolhouses in the state of Illinois standing on its original site--making it both historically significant and a community treasure of Chicago’s western suburbs.

 Built by local farmers and craftsmen, the Churchville Schoolhouse is a well-preserved example of typical 19th century rural schoolhouse architecture.
 Located on Church Road just north of Grand Avenue in what is now Bensenville (formerly unincorporated DuPage County), the schoolhouse sits on what was once part of the Fischer family farm, some of the earliest settlers in the area.
 Children from towns now known as Elmhurst, Bensenville and Addison attended the school until 1930.